 REGULAR MEMBERSHIP: $180 a year, $15 per month.
 It includes all club privileges, voting rights, and USCA membership.

 AFFILIATE MEMBERSHIP: $50.
 For students, non-residents, or those with primary membership in another USCA affiliated croquet club.
 Except for students, residents of San Francisco, Alameda, Contra Costa, Marin, and San Mateo counties are not eligible for this category.

 LIMITED MEMBERSHIP: $75.
-Includes Tuesday Midweek League and invitations to special events.
+No USCA Membership but does include invitations to special events.

 Perhaps because of its public, high-profile location, the SFCC has attracted a number of young and disciplined players.
 Among the top players who learned the sport in San Francisco are Wayne Rodoni, national champion in both singles and doubles; John Taves, champion of the U.S. Open and twice winner of the San Francisco Open and other major tournaments; and Carl Hanson, winner of the San Francisco Open in both 1997 and 1998.